totesprofesh/altrove/README.md

 ## Development tools

-The general preference of the team was to use the and flexibility of NoSQL to store and process data.
+The general preference of the team was to use a NoSQL database to store and process data.
 We all have experience with Redis, CouchDB/PouchDB, and LevelDB.

 We settled on the CouchDB/PouchDB combination because of the simplicity of storing data via JSON documents and it's incredibly flexible RESTful interface.